Should You Target Misspelled Search Terms?

-Simply put, targeting SEO for misspellings isn’t exactly necessary.
-Google does try to correct innocent mistakes, after all.
+In the complex landscape of the English language, where irregularities and exceptions abound, misspellings are unsurprisingly common.
+Despite Google’s efforts to rectify innocent mistakes, targeting SEO for misspellings isn’t exactly necessary.
 However, it never hurts to boost your search engine optimization in any way possible.
 Let’s take a closer look at the relatively new territory of SEO for misspelled keywords.

 #SEO for misspelled keywords is a different, yet valid, approach to boost your website in the search results.
-Learn more about this unconventional SEO strategy here. #ITVibes #keywordresearch Click To Tweet
+Learn more about this unconventional SEO strategy here.
+Click To Tweet

 Why Optimize for Misspelled Search Terms?